Home

 Prof. Thomas Brox

 Computer vision is a very active research field with many practical applications, for instance in quality control, robotics, driver assistance systems, and many more.
 The ultimate goal of computer vision is to imitate the great capabilies of the human visual system, allowing the computer not only to record images but also to interpret them.
 Significant progress has been made in recent years.
 This course introduces the most important concepts in today's Computer Vision research.
-The exercises will consist of programming assignments in Python, where you will learn to implement and/or test the most important techniques presented in the lectures.
+The exercises will consist of programming assignments in Python, where you will learn to implement and/or test some of the most important techniques presented in the lectures.

 Lecture: